This post may contain affiliate links. Please see my disclosure policy for details.

 Where does the bus go from in Vilnius?

-I decided to head straight to the counter and ask the ladies there for help locate the stop as there is around 30 lanes for buses.
+I decided to head straight to the counter and ask the ladies there for help locate the stop as there are around 30 lanes for buses.

-There wasn’t really any signs of which buses were heading to Trakai on the lane itself, but the buses have either an LED or paper sign in their window of where they’re headed.
+There weren’t really any signs of which buses were heading to Trakai on the lane itself, but the buses have either an LED or paper sign in their window of where they’re headed.

 Where does the bus drop you off in Trakai?

 The Trakai bus station is an obvious station when you get there.
 Don’t worry, it’s not a random bus stop on the side of the road!